will-head/peer-pair/README.md

 ## Improvements

+* Refactor to create array based on number of items in database
 * Refactor to use test environment
 * Update logic so on a Wednesday, it shows the current Wednesday, not the next one
 * Refactor this_wednesday to return any next day